You heard it, free meditation retreats.

-Looking at their calendar there are two retreats per month for either 2 nights or 5 nights, all have a waiting list so obviously extremely popular.
+Looking at the Amaravati Event Calendar there are two retreats per month for either 2 nights or 5 nights, all have a waiting list so obviously extremely popular.

-The three centres are all located in Devon.
+The three Freely Given Retreat Centres are all located in Devon.

 It doesn’t offer structured meditation retreats, but they provide an environment of peace and quiet in a lovely location and if available, one of the Brothers is available for guidance.

 Sharpham House sits in 550 acres of estate and is a Charity whose prime purpose is to connect people with nature and themselves.
 Located directly on the River Dart, this stunning location is in Totnes in Devon.

 They offer retreats, mindfulness courses, outdoor learning and arts.
 There are so many I can’t list them here.

 They do charge but not much in my opinion.

 For example, the meditation retreat in the barn for example for 6 nights costs £268 which includes accommodation, food and all the tuition.